Date Log

 EVALUATING THE EFFICACY OF THE ALOE VERA-BASED EDIBLE COATING COMBINED WITH LEMON OIL OR GARLIC OIL IN EXTENDING THE SHELF LIFE OF DWARF CAVENDISH BANANA

-Corresponding Author(s) : Lien Thi Kim Phan
+Corresponding Author(s) : relv

 Vol. 25 No. S1 (ICA 2025)